ubernostrum/akismet/docs/usage.rst

       akismet_client = await akismet.AsyncClient.validated_client()

-If you're not able to, or don't want to, set the environment variables, you can create a :class:`~akismet.Config` instance and use that to manually configure your Akismet API client:
+If don't want to or can't set the environment variables you can use a :class:`~akismet.Config` instance and use that to manually configure your Akismet API client:

 .. tab:: Sync